Omkar122004/AI_HCP_CRM/README.md

 Example

-> Today I met Dr. Rajesh Sharma at Apollo Hospital.
-We discussed Product X and shared brochures.
+> Today I had an in-person meeting with Dr. Rajesh Sharma at Apollo Hospital on 2026-07-08 from 10:30 AM to 11:15 AM.
+Attendees included Dr. Rajesh Sharma and Nurse Anita.
+We discussed Product X, its clinical benefits, dosage, and recent clinical trial results.
+I shared product brochures and clinical literature, distributed two sample packs, the doctor showed positive interest, agreed to evaluate Product X for suitable patients, and the follow-up is scheduled for 2026-07-15.

 ---